ology/Chemistry-PeriodicTable/README.md

-# Chemistry-PeriodicTable
+# Chemistry::PeriodicTable
-Access to chemical element properties
+Access with perl to chemical element properties